valmirbekteshi/exquisitiveapp/README.md

 Libraries used:

-Retrofit for networking
+Retrofit for networking,
-Room for database
+Room for database,
-RxJava
+RxJava,
-Android Navigation
+Android Navigation,
-Android SafeArgs
+Android SafeArgs,
 Data Binding